 Designing agricultural machinery and agricultural structures

 Modern agriculture is almost synonymous with machines that accentuate the farmers’ abilities.
-They also help replace labor which has been lost due rapid urbanization witnessed around the world over the last six decades.
-Agriculture machinery are designed to help with almost all functions associated with farming right from tilling to harvesting.
+They also help replace labour which has been lost due to rapid urbanization witnessed around the world over the last six decades.
+Agriculture machinery is designed to help with almost all functions associated with farming right from tilling to harvesting.

-Some of the other common agricultural machinery include tillers, seeding machines, milking machines and even tree shakers which can drastically reduce both the time and labor spent on agricultural activities.
+Some of the other common agricultural machinery include tillers, seeding machines, milking machines and even tree shakers which can drastically reduce both the time and labour spent on agricultural activities.

 Agricultural structures meanwhile are structures designed for agricultural practices which include storage for grains and other food products, equipment, animal supplies or feed.
 Having good storage facilities can be vital for farmers as those without any are easily bullied into selling at prices below the market rate before the produce spoil.

 Increasingly cold storages are gaining popularity as they form the first stage of a well-run cold supply chain.
 Cold storages use refrigeration technologies to store produce at low temperatures.
 This sends all the bacteria into a dormant state / reduces their activity and dramatically increases the life of the produce, hence decreasing wastage and increasing efficiency.
 A well run cold chain may even allow farmers to tap lucrative markets far away from the source of production.